nsantantonio/gitExample/README.md

         ```
     * Then navigate back to your new project directory.
     * log into github.com
     * Navigate to Settings, SSH and GPG keys.
-Then add a new SSH key.
+Then follow the instructions to add a new SSH key.

 1.  **Create a Remote Repository**
     * In your web browser, go to github.com, login and click "New repository."